alwAlone/rsschool-2019Q1-cv/CV.md

 * **Search Engine Optimization Courses** (ARTOX media).

 ## ENGLISH LEVEL
 At the moment I am learning English on my own using online services.
-At the moment, my level of knowledge is estimated as Pre-Intermediate.
+My level of knowledge is estimated as Pre-Intermediate.
 I plan to go on courses to strengthen conversational skills.